To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “Whatever the reasons, South Africa increasingly requires a new foreign policy category: the rogue democracy.

 “Along with Saudi Arabia and Sudan, it undermines the global human rights movement.
-South Africa remains an example of freedom—while devaluing and undermining the freedom of others.
-It is the product of a conscience it does not display.

 “Zimbabwe is the most pressing case in point—reflecting a political argument within South Africa and a broader philosophical debate,” Gerson wrote.